colinlogue/create-purescript-deno-project/templates/webapp/README.md

 This web app template provides:

-- **Static HTML serving**: The root path `/` serves a basic HTML page
+- **Static HTML serving**: The root path `/` serves a basic HTML page from the HTML templates directory
-- **API routing**: Paths starting with `/api/` fetch files from a JSON database
+- **API routing**: Paths starting with `/api/` fetch files from a JSON database with CRUD operations
 - **404 handling**: All other paths return a 404 status with a custom error page
 - **HTML templates**: Static HTML files are stored in the `html/` directory

-## Difference with `spago init`

-The main difference between this project and one generated with `spago init` is that this project is intended to be run using Deno as its JavaScript runtime rather than Node.
+- **JSON database**: Simple file-based database for storing and retrieving data

 ### Dependencies